 The Board and the senior management (the "Management") of the Company is committed to achieving high standards of corporate governance by focusing on principles of integrity, accountability, transparency, independence, responsibility and fairness.
-The Company has, throughout the year ended 31 December 2020, adopted the Corporate Governance Code (the "Code") as set out in Appendix 15 to the GEM Listing Rules and complied with all applicable code provisions under the Code, save for certain deviations as specified with reasons below.
+The Company has, throughout the year ended 31 December 2022, applied the principles set out in the Corporate Governance Code (the "Code") as set out in Appendix 15 to the GEM Listing Rules and complied with all code provisions set out in Part 2 of the Code, save for certain deviations as specified with reasons below.